Comments on a paper by B.Schulz about Bell's inequalities

-Given the otherwise quite unmotivated section ``4.2 Quantum states in superpositions'' (in pilot wave theory or Nelson's stochastics there is no need to consider superpositions separately), one may guess that Schulz tries to overcome this restriction there.
-Unfortunately the whole construction, especially the considerations from (70) to (75), are nonsensical.
-And even if we would accept all this, we can use his equations
+Given the otherwise quite unmotivated section ``4.2 Quantum states in superpositions'' of \cite{Schulz} (in pilot wave theory or Nelson's stochastics there is no need to consider superpositions separately), one may guess that Schulz tries to overcome this restriction there.
+Unfortunately the whole construction, especially the considerations from (70) to (75) of \cite{Schulz}, are nonsensical.
+And even if one would accept all this, one can use his equations

-(in the text after equ.
+(in the text after Ref. \cite{Schulz}, Eq.
 (83)) to obtain (modulo the integration constants in our \eqref{u}, \eqref{v} which become irrelevant constant factors) that

-so that no nontrivial superposition has been obtained.
-Thus, full quantum theory is not recovered.
-The entangled quantum many-particle states which violate Bell's inequality cannot be obtained in this construction.
-No direct proof that the construction nonetheless allows to violate Bell's inequality is given.